25 Hidden Oregon and Washington hotels

 Most itineraries — especially a long weekend or 3-day — make sense to stay overnight in and around Forks, Washington.
 This allows an early start to visiting busy places like the Hoh Valley Rainforest.
 It’s also more relaxing to end the day with a heavenly sunset at Second Beach, just 15 minutes away.

-While there are several motor lodges and home shares in the area, my favorite place to stay in Forks is Woodland Inns.
-The collection of cozy newly built cabins is located in the heart of downtown Forks, near Sunset Pizza.
+While several motor lodges and home shares are in the Forks area, I prefer to stay at Woodland Inns.
+The cozy newly built cabin collection is in downtown Forks’ heart, near Sunset Pizza.

-My other favorites are featured in additional articles and include Strait Surf Cabins, Lake Quinault Lodge, and Lake Crescent Lodge (open in summer with a few rental options in winter).
+My other favorites are featured in additional articles and include Lake Quinault Lodge and Lake Crescent Lodge (open in summer with a few rental options in winter).

 Washington Coast hotels